Leadership Development and 360-Degree Assessments

-The strength of an organization is strongly related to the strength and development of its leaders.
-Consequently, organizations invest significant resources to find and develop their leaders, deploying a variety of leadership development training programs, including executive coaching, mentoring, and multi-source feedback tools.
-The 360-Degree Assessment is one of the simplest and most powerful leadership development tools on the market today.
-In this post, we will investigate the nature of a 360-degree Assessment tool and the benefits they hold for leadership development.
+The strength of an organization is strongly related to the development of its leaders.
+And the best leaders regularly seek out feedback to identify areas they need to work on.
+360-degree assessments are some of the simplest and most powerful ways to get honest and actionable feedback from others.
+In this post, we will investigate the nature of a 360-degree assessments and the benefits they hold for leadership development.

 360-Degree or Multi-Source Feedback